Novotnde/Core.Eshop/README.md

 Prerequisites to run the project
 Visual Studio with running .net5.0. it is also possible to JetBrains Rider.
 Any other IDE's were not tested.
-MSSQL to run local database.
-To set up the database use the eshop.sql and update connection strings in appsetting.json to reflect your local setting.
+MSSQL to run local database update connection strings in appsetting.json to reflect your local setting.

 Unit tests
 unit test should reflect all endpoints